Celtic F.C.: Private company

 Celtic were formed in 1887, and in 1897 the club became a Private Limited Company with a nominal share capital of 5000 shares at £1 each.
 The following year a further share issue of 5000 £1 shares was created to raise more capital.
 The largest number of shares held were by businessmen from the East End of Glasgow, notably James Grant, an Irish publican and engineer, James Kelly, one of the club's original players turned publican, and John Glass, a builder and driving force in the early years of the club.
 His shares, upon his death in 1906, passed on to Thomas White.
 The Grant, Kelly and White families' shareholdings dominated ownership of the club throughout the 20th century.

 James Kelly was one of Celtic's early directors and also briefly chairman.
 His son Robert Kelly spent many years as chairman, and further descendants Kevin Kelly and Michael Kelly went on to have prominent roles on the Celtic board.

 The late 1940s saw Robert Kelly, son of James Kelly, become chairman of the club after having been a director since 1931.
 Desmond White also joined the board around this time, upon the death of his father Thomas White.
-By the 1950s, a significant number of shares in the club had passed to Neil and Felicia Grant, who lived in Toomebridge, County Antrim.
+By the 1950s, a significant number of shares in the club had passed to Neil and Felicia Grant, who lived in Toome, County Antrim.
 These shares accounted for more than a sixth of the club's total issue.
 Club chairman Robert Kelly's own family share-holding was of a similar size, and he used his close relationship with the Toomebridge Grants to ensure his power base at Celtic was unchallengeable.
 When Neil Grant died in the early 1960s, his shareholding passed to his sister Felicia, leaving her as the largest share-holder in Celtic.
 This gave rise to the myth among Celtic supporters of the "old lady in Ireland" who supposedly had the ultimate say in the running of the club.